ppfeufer/aa-example-plugin/README.md

 ## Installing Into Your Dev AA

-Once you have cloned or copied all files into place and finished renaming the app you are ready to install it to your dev AA instance.
+Once you've cloned or copied all files into place and finished renaming the app, you're ready to install it to your dev AA instance.

-Make sure you are in your venv.
+Make sure you're in your venv.
 Then install it with pip in editable mode:

 ```bash
 pip install -e aa-your-app-name